Skip to main content

 Dr Fiona Johnstone

-Postdoctoral Research Associate in Visual Medical Humanities
+Assistant Professor in Visual Medical Humanities

 Affiliations

-Postdoctoral Research Associate in Visual Medical Humanities in the Department of English Studies
+Assistant Professor in Visual Medical Humanities in the Department of English Studies

-Research Associate in the Institute for Medical Humanities
+Assistant Professor in Visual Medical Humanities in the Institute for Medical Humanities

 Biography

-I am an art historian, specialising in the intersections between art history and medical humanities.
 I completed my PhD in the History of Art at Birkbeck, University of London, and subsequently took up a Wellcome Trust ISSF fellowship, which allowed me to work on two book-length projects, a monograph AIDS & Representation (Bloomsbury, May 2023) and a collected volume on Anti-Portraiture (Bloomsbury, 2020), and to curate an exhibition exploring the historic art therapy collection The Adamson Collection.

 I joined Durham Institute for Medical Humanities in 2018 as an Associate Editor for The Polyphony, and was acting Editor in Chief from 2019-2020.
 From 2019-2021 I was PI for the Wellcome-funded project Thinking Through Things”, which engaged with and expanded the visual and material turn in the medical humanities.
+From 2021-2023 I was a postdoctoral research associate in visual medical humanities – to our knowledge this was the first visual medical humanities appointment in the UK!

 Esteem Indicators